 Jaw pain, migraines, joint clicking, popping, headaches, and limited range of motion are all symptoms of TMJ disorder.
 TMD can be caused by a variety of issues ranging from tooth misalignment to clenching to joint overuse from chewing gum all day long.

-Most TMJ mouthguards will look similar to what you would wear for teeth grinding or clenching, depending on what’s offered by your dentist’s office.
+Most TMJ night guards will look similar to what you would wear for sleep bruxism, teeth grinding or clenching, depending on what’s offered by your dentist’s office.
 But additional therapies could also be beneficial, such as Botox injections, orthodontic therapy, and massage.

 The goal of a snoring night guard is to prevent the soft tissues at the back of your throat from vibrating against each other.
 Since the appliance opens up your airway and repositions your jaw, it physically reduces the likelihood that any snoring noises will occur.
 You might even see results on the first night.
 Your family will thank you!

 Let’s say on top of everything else, you’re also in braces.
 What then?
 Well, here’s where things get a little tricky.
-You still need the benefit of a mouthguard, but your brackets and wires will get in the way.
+You still need the benefit of a night guard, but your brackets and wires will get in the way.

 Being that you’re only going to be in braces for, let’s say, a year or two tops, your dentist might actually recommend a modified professional night guard or just temporarily using an over-the-counter version.
 Since OTC night guards have a lot of extra space (to fit a wider range of mouth sizes) they’ll probably fit around your braces, too.